 According to ASTD, companies spend $15 billion per year on sales training, an enormous number when you consider that people do not find sales training very effective.
 If organizations are spending this kind of money on largely ineffective training, there is a lot of value in figuring out ways to improve sales enablement efforts and provide them at a lower cost.

-A recent article in the Journal of Personal Selling and Sales Management suggests that sales training needs to be individualized, voluntary, and offered in various modes.
-The use of technology, including e-learning, should be a big part making that happen.
-Using Mindflash to create e-learning courses can help you improve your sales enablement efforts by providing training that is more self-directed, delivered at a lower cost, and sustainable in the sense that there are available resources that help sales professionals remember what they learned in training courses.
+Using Mindflash to create e-learning courses can help you improve your online sales training efforts by providing training that is more self-directed, delivered at a lower cost, and sustainable in the sense that there are available resources that help sales professionals remember what they learned in training courses.

 Sales people know what they need to know when preparing for sales calls, and these needs do not always align with the timing and content of classroom training.
 Accordingly, sales professionals need a means for accessing the information they need, when they need it.

 There will always be a need for formal on sales training when it comes to on-boarding new hires, new product training, and for selling and sales process skills.
 However, in a formal classroom training model, sales people must rely on the training schedule, which may not line up with the schedule for important prospect meetings.

 By taking some of the content from classroom training sessions and creating short, easily accessible e-learning courses, the sales team can access them anytime, especially right before an important call with a new prospect on a new product.
 E-Learning enables companies to create extensive libraries of courses that allow their salesforce to be more self-directed.